What is psikat?

 Polyphonic Input

 Pressing multiple note keys within a short window enters them across adjacent voices on the same row.
-The number of notes is limited by the available voice columns to the right of the cursor.

 Cursor and Navigation